JetRunner/BERT-of-Theseus/glue_script/README.md

 # GLUE Submission Script

 This script (by [@MichaelZhouwang](https://github.com/MichaelZhouwang)) is for predicting with [huggingface/transformers](https://github.com/huggingface/transformers) on GLUE test set.
+This script is adapted from "run_glue.py" and can be used in the same way.

 It helps you prepare your submission to [GLUE Leaderboard](https://gluebenchmark.com/).